aktsk/ipa-medit/README.md

 ### Targeting the iOS app on Apple Silicon Mac

-To launch it, specify the pid for `-pid`.
+To launch it, you need to specify the process name with `-name` or the pid with `-pid`.
-The pid of the iOS app can be checked in the Activity Monitor.
+The process name and pid of the iOS app can be checked in the Activity Monitor.

 ```
-$ ipa-medit -pid <pid>
+$ ipa-medit -name <process name>
 ```

 ### Commands